 T‑Mobile Grants Another $1 Million to Champion Small Towns – T-Mobile, 2022

 Award recognition and accolades give organizations an excuse to flaunt their stuff and share their successes with the world.
 Whether they are trying to attract talent, customers, or simply bolster their brand and reputation, organizations will often use a press release to help spread the good news.

-Whether they’re released by research institutions (i.e. universities, research foundations etc.) or brands who simply got curious and took it upon themselves to look into things, releasing interesting research is a great way to cultivate brand interest, drive action, and position an organization as a thought leader.
+Whether they’re released by research institutions like universities and research foundations or brands who simply got curious and took it upon themselves to look into things, releasing interesting research is a great way to cultivate brand interest, drive action, and position an organization as a thought leader.

 When companies make an important senior management change, they’ll often leverage their new hires as a marketing tool.
-An organization’s senior management is often tied closely with its brand, and new blood or even a shakeup, can bring with it opportunities for publicity, brand awareness, reaching new audiences, and more.
+An organization’s senior management is often tied closely with its brand, and new blood or even a shakeup, can create opportunities for publicity, brand awareness, reaching new audiences, and more.

 And there you have it!
 Along with our Anatomy of a Press Release Guide and Template, you should have everything you need to write your own press release and start chasing some well-deserved publicity.

 Need some more help?
-Agility PR Solutions offers many tools to help you make the most of your press release including a media database to tailor pitches and do specific outreach, a newsroom to help boost your SEO efforts and give your release a place to live, a built-in news wire service for broader distribution, and media monitoring solutions for you to track your coverage.
+Agility PR Solutions offers many tools and services to help you make the most of your press release including a media database to tailor pitches and do specific outreach, a newsroom to help boost your SEO efforts and give your release a place to live, a built-in newswire service for broader distribution, and media monitoring solutions for you to track your coverage.
 Let us show you!

-Sign up to get your download access details and occasional emails about other PR resources.
+Sign up to get your free download and occasional emails with other PR resources.